avilabon/MDEF_Albert/docs/term2/T2-03-CommunicatingIdeas/T2-03-01-CI_Reflections.md

 To define the personality of our brand we have worked with archetypes.
 I see interesting things in several of them and it is difficult for me to define myself in any specific one.
 I feel like a mix of sage, creator, magician, explorer and caregiver.
 I will continue to think about it, perhaps over time one of the archetypes will be accentuated above the others.
 Time will tell.

+Regarding feelings, what I want to convey to my stakeholders is tranquility and confidence.
+Let them see that I understand their problem, idea or project, let them feel heard and at the same time listen to me, let them join my enthusiasm, let them be encouraged to embark on a new adventure together.
+May they have the confidence that even if we begin a new path, they will feel that they are in the right hands.

+## Session 3